Storm Sabine: Serious weather shuts down air traffic across Europe | DW | 09.02.2020

 Wind speeds of 120 kilometers-per-hour (75 mph) were expected in Germany, likely to fell trees and impair traffic.

-A sold-out Bundesliga match between Borussia Moenchengladbach and Cologne has been cancelled in the western city of Cologne.
-The Ski Jumping World Cup in Willingen (Hesse) had already been cancelled on Saturday.
+A sold-out Bundesliga match between Borussia Moenchengladbach and Cologne has been canceled in the western city of Cologne.
+The Ski Jumping World Cup in Willingen (Hesse) had already been canceled on Saturday.

 Read more: Germany braces for storm Sabine, transport delays